kunalkathuria/SVXplorer/README.md

 ### NOTES

-1. To enhance sensitivity  and precision of variant calls, one can set MQ_THRESH to 0 in the main script.
-By default it is set to 1, which provides a faster run-time than most commonly used tools with  coverage > 50x.
-But for lower coverages especially, it will be faster and more beneficial.
+1. To enhance sensitivity  and precision of variant calls, one can set MQ_THRESH to 1.
+By default it is set to 10, but setting it to 1 would work well for high quality data (low spread in insert length, good coverage, low bias etc.).
+2. One can also set MQ_THRESH to 0 and use the option of secondary alignments (see command line help) which would increase run-time considerably.
+3. One can set SPLIT_INS to True for good-quality data which allows for better performance with this particular filter (reevaluate non-tandem duplications/translocations and break them into deletions and tandem duplications if indicated by local read depth).